 This is the latest era I will talk about on this list, lasting until near the end of the 19th century.
 Kongo was an extremely powerful kingdom in West-Central Africa in what is now Angola, Cabinda, and the Republic of the Congo.
 It is on the opposite side of the continent of the earlier mentioned Aksum Kingdom.

 When many think of Africa in modern days, we think of poverty and corruption.
 However, this kingdom shows a different picture.
-Kongo was a highly centralized kingdom under a king, becoming major traders of ivory, metal goods, and pottery, to name a few.
+Kongo was a highly centralized kingdom under a ruler, becoming major traders of ivory, metal goods, and pottery, to name a few.
 After their first contact with Europeans, Kongo developed a highly extensive trading network.
 It was also surprisingly Christian by the 15th century, though some traditional practices (like multiple wives) existed.

 What I find interesting about this nation is how they managed to survive without being ruled by Europe for so long.
 However, all was not perfect.
 Portuguese sailors would steal Kongo people to be slaves (Kongo fought three major wars with Portugal over its history).
 There was fierce competition for the throne’s succession.
 They constantly had to fend off invaders.
 But, like most African kingdoms, it was taken under the rule of European powers in the late 19th century.